-2. THE ERA OF GOVERNANCE WITHOUT REGIME AND THE RISING OF TECHNICAL NOBILITIES were generally divided into three periods, namely Three Huang (皇), Five Di / Emperor (帝) and Three Wang / King (王).
-10 There were so many theories to explain this division, from gradually declining of moral to evolution phases in archaeology, and so on.
-In my opinion, the most important meaning contained in such a division is the understanding of the major changes in politics and society in the ancient time.
+2. THE ERA OF GOVERNANCE WITHOUT REGIME AND THE RISING OF TECHNICAL NOBILITIES

+Since the Pre-Qin and Han dynasties, the memories of ancient history were generally divided into three periods, namely Three Huang (皇), Five Di / Emperor (帝) and Three Wang / King (王).
+There were so many theories to explain this division, from gradually declining of moral to